 Every individual school must give consideration to how best to use the PPG in order to ensure the maximum benefit for the children who qualify for it.
 Each school also has a statutory duty to report on how the money is being used.
 The amount of money that each school receives varies widely, depending on how many children qualify.
 At Willow Bank Junior School, the proportion of children who qualify for the PPG is below the national average, which means that, whilst the amount of money we receive is comparatively small, we are able to tailor its use to individual needs, which is consistent with our ambition to cater for all the children in school on an individual basis.
 We also recognise that there will be other children in school who, whilst not meeting the criteria for the PPG, also live in circumstances where money is tight, or where other factors exist which may impact on achievement.
 We seek to provide a school environment which overcomes the potential impact of disadvantage of all kinds, in whatever way this is manifested for individual children.

-For the financial year 2016-17, schools received £1,320 per child on the pupil premium register, and £1,900 for each child in the adopted from care category.
-In total, Willow Bank Junior School was allocated £27,400 of PPG funding for this financial year.
+For the financial year 2017-18, schools received £1,320 per child on the pupil premium register, and £1,900 for each child in the adopted from care category.
+In total, Willow Bank Junior School has been allocated £26,200 of PPG funding for this financial year.